-Among the many limitations of this study, perhaps the most important one is that this type of design reduces the participants' concepts of the Divine into cate-gories.
-This kind of simplification into categories of personal and impersonal, which is required by quantitative research, cannot do justice to beliefs and experiences that are sacred and unique to the individual.
+Among the many limitations of this study, perhaps the most important one is that this type of design reduces the participants' concepts of the Divine into categories.
+This kind of simplification into categories of personal and impersonal, which is required by quantitative research, cannot do justice to beliefs and experience that are sacred and unique to the individual.